corrode/corrode.github.io/content/podcast/s02e08-season-finale/index.md

 We would like to thank the guests of the second season for their time and insights.
 We would also like to thank the listeners for their support and feedback.
-We are looking forward to the second season and hope you will join us again!
+We are looking forward to the third season and hope you will join us again!

 Audio editing and mastering by [Simon Brüggen (M3t0r)](https://m3t0r.de/).